rundis/LightTable-Groovy/README.md

 Once connected you can import and use classes available from the classpath of that project.
 3rd party libraries are available without further ado, but for project internal classes you must explicitly compile your project (and it expects classes to reside in the default location: build/classes/main).

+#### Gradle task execution
+When you have connected to a Gradle project you can invoke tasks (currently only one at a time).
+* Select command: __Groovy: Select gradle task__
+* A list of available tasks is shown
+* Select task
+* The task will be executed and progress shown in the status bar.
+If there is an error the stacktrace is logged to the console.